OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:36

-“But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
+“But concerning that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.

 ## Matthew 24:37